Metro Arts Theatre: History

-The site was purchased in 1871 by Captain George Poynter Heath, who erected a warehouse in 1890 and leased it to George Myers & Co, who imported china, glass and earthenware products.
+The site was purchased in 1871 by Captain George Poynter Heath, who erected a warehouse in 1890 and leased it to George Myers & Co, who imported porcelain, glass and earthenware products.

 In March 1902 the upper levels were substantially damaged by fire but were later repaired.

 The warehouse was subdivided in 1907 to accommodate other tenants.
 In 1912, Myers & Co purchased the building and became the sole occupants.
 The firm remained in the building until 1930 when it was forced into liquidation.
 Between 1931 and 1937 the building was vacant.
 In 1938 the building was renamed Coronation House in celebration of the coronation of George VI.
 It was occupied by various tenants including manufacturing agents and importers.

 During the latter part of World War II, sections of the building were occupied by the Australian Government Department of Supply and Shipping.
 In March 1949 the property was acquired by the Australian Government and was used by various Australian government departments.

 By the early 1970s the building was regarded as unsuitable for government offices and by 1976 all government departments had moved elsewhere.
 In that year, work began on converting the building into a community arts centre.
 In July 1981 the Community Arts Centre was officially opened, and contained theatre, two art galleries, rehearsal rooms, workshop spaces, meeting rooms, dark room, printing shop, cinema and restaurant.
 Further work was undertaken in 1988 to provide additional facilities for artists.
 From 1980 to 1989, the Edward Street Theatre, also known as the New Edward Street Theatre, was part of the Community Arts Centre, and was the venue for a number of notable performances, such as Bob Merritt's The Cake Man and Harold Pinter's Betrayal.

 The building was renamed the Metro Arts Centre in 1988.